imagment/Silver-Cplusplus/Documents/README.md

 ```

 ### Debugging
-When you render the camera, debugging something to the console is not easy. <br>
+When you render the camera, debugging something to the console is difficult. <br>
-Then, you can use `silver.debug` function. <br>
+Then, you can use the `Silver::debug` function. <br>
 Example:
 ```
-silver.debug("Hello World!","d");
+Silver::debug("Hello World!","d");

 ```
 "d" is for debug, and there are other types of debugs. <br>